 Here at Jones Family Travels, we LOVE Osprey Packs.
 We own 5 of them.
 Almost always, Osprey Packs perform above and beyond expectations.
 They’re a bit pricey, but so far, they’ve been worth every penny.

 Then, I got the Osprey Daylite Plus pack.
 I bought the Daylite Plus for the sole reason that it attaches to my new Osprey Porter 46.
-I rarely need the additional space, but it’s nice to have a daypack when I reach my destination for all the little things you need to carry while exploring.
+I rarely need the additional space, but it’s nice to have a daypack when I reach my destination for all the little things you need to carry while exploring and going on day hikes.

 Worst Daypack: Osprey Daylite Plus